fenago/tableau-intermediate/lab-guides/md/Lab_12.md

-However, when operating with more than two dimensions, you won\'t be able to visualize the multidimensional outliers on a scatter plot as easily, since the pattern of values that makes[]{#id326294481 .indexterm} them extreme is spread across various dimensions.
+However, when operating with more than two dimensions, you won\'t be able to visualize the multidimensional outliers on a scatter plot as easily, since the pattern of values that makes them extreme is spread across various dimensions.
 If you wish to represent them visually, you can check out the `uniplot` function (<https://www.rdocumentation.org/packages/mvoutlier/versions/2.0.9/topics/uni.plot>)